Leadership.

 Dr. Dennis Walters

-Director (Acting)
+Director

-As the Director (Acting) of the Irregular Warfare Center, Dr. Walters draws on more than three decades of operational and academic expertise to guide the Defense Department and the Interagency approach to conflict and competition, focusing on irregular warfare.
+As the Director of the Irregular Warfare Center, Dr. Walters draws on more than three decades of operational and academic expertise to guide the Defense Department and the Interagency approach to conflict and competition, focusing on irregular warfare.

-After completing the Special Forces Qualification Course, he was assigned to the 10th Special Forces Group.
-He took command of a Special Forces Operations Detachment, SFODA 081, and deployed with them to the Balkans in combat operations in Kosovo and Serbia.
+Dr. Walters enlisted in the United States Army as an Infantryman in 1983 and was selected as one of the original members of the re-activated 3/75th Ranger Battalion.
+He was commissioned into the Army Intelligence Corps in 1994 and soon applied for and completed the Special Forces Qualification Course.
+He was assigned to the 10th Special Forces Group where he led a Special Forces Operational Detachment Alpha and deployed with them to the Balkans in combat operations in Kosovo and Serbia.
 As a fluent Russian speaker, in 2001, he was sent to liaison with the Russian Army in Tajikistan to support the U.S. invasion of Afghanistan.

-Dr. Walters has instructed courses on irregular warfare at the National Defense University and is a published author in the field, including “The Future of the Middle East in 2040: A Forecast of the Drivers of Stability,” “Crafting a National Counterterrorism Strategy for Bangladesh,” and “East Africa and the Lord’s Resistance Army.”
+Dr. Walters has instructed courses on irregular warfare at the National Defense University and is a published author in the field, including, “DOD’s Irregular Warfare Center: Building Partnerships by Opening Up the Tent”, “The Benefits of Wargaming and Futurism for Irregular Warfare Professionals”, “Building a Bigger Tent: Women and Irregular Conflict”, and “National Security Challenges and Irregular Warfare in the 21st Center.
 He has also taught at Regent University, where he developed one of the first graduate courses on strategic defense futures.
-Dr. Walters’ educational background includes a doctorate in Strategic Leadership with a focus on Strategic Defense Futures from Regent University in 2007, a master’s degree in Public Policy from Georgetown University in 2004, and a bachelor’s degree in International Relations with a focus on Russian language from Methodist University in 1994.
+Dr. Walters’ educational background includes a doctorate in Strategic Leadership with a focus on Strategic Defense Futures from Regent University, a master’s degree in Public Policy from Georgetown University, and a bachelor’s degree in International Relations with a focus on Russian language from Methodist University.

 Publications